OVO Energy Experts: questions and answers

 Here are a few things you might need to prepare:

-However, your Home Health Report and Energy Performance Certificate will give you information on the recommendations.
+The Energy Expert is there to create your Home Health Report and Energy Performance Certificate (EPC).
+They don’t carry out any work on your property as part of the visit.
+However, your Home Health Report and EPC will give you detail about the recommendations.
 After you've got these, we'll be available to talk through this information with you if you need further guidance.
-You’ll find our dedicated Energy Experts telephone number on your Home Health Report.
+You’ll find your dedicated Energy Expert telephone number in your Home Health Report.

-The recommendations could include a range of upgrades: insulation, low energy lighting, draught proofing, heating controls, boiler upgrades, double glazed windows and perhaps even heat pumps.
+The recommendations could include a range of upgrades: insulation, solar panels, low-energy lighting, draught proofing, heating controls, boiler upgrades, double-glazed windows and perhaps even heat pumps.

 We’ll also highlight any funding that's available and any trials we're running that might help you get started.

-Energy Performance Certificates (EPCs) rate your home from A (very efficient) to G (inefficient).
+Energy Performance Certificates (EPCs) rate your home from A (very efficient) to G (inefficient), to show you how energy efficient it is.

 As well as rating your home as it is right now, an EPC includes information on what your home's energy efficiency rating could be.
 It has recommendations for improvements and shows cost effective ways to achieve a better rating.